-The ARL Diversity Programs recruit people from underrepresented racial and ethnic groups into careers in research libraries (the Initiative to Recruit a Diverse Workforce and the Career Enhancement Program) and into the field of music and performing arts librarianship (the ARL/MLA Diversity and Inclusion Initiative).
+The ARL Diversity Programs recruit people from underrepresented racial and ethnic groups into careers in research libraries (the Initiative to Recruit a Diverse Workforce and the Career Enhancement Program), into the field of music and performing arts librarianship (the ARL/MLA Diversity and Inclusion Initiative), as well as the archives and special collections professional workforce (ARL/SAA Mosaic Program).
 Additionally, ARL's Leadership & Career Development Program has a focus on diversity.

 Diversity Program participants reflect on their experiences in Synergy: News from ARL Diversity Programs.